automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Velocisaurus.md

 # Velocisaurus
-## Description: A small, speedy theropod of late Cretaceous South America.
+## A small, speedy theropod of late Cretaceous South America.